AIE4ML: An End-to-End Framework for Compiling Neural Networks for the Next Generation of AMD AI Engines: Evaluation

 \subsection{Single kernel performance}

 We begin by characterizing the performance of a single linear layer generated by \texttt{AIE4ML}.
 The kernel is executed with a large batch (usually $B{=}128$) on a single compute tile for multiple iterations to measure sustained throughput.
 Results are reported in GOPS (Giga Operations Per Second) and compared against the theoretical ceilings defined in Table~\ref{tab:theoretical-peaks}.
-For completeness, we also measure the latency of the base kernel at a micro-batch setting (i.e., $B{=}8$) and $4\times4$ cascade configuration.
-Although single-sample execution ($B=1$) is also supported, $B=8$ already saturates the achievable minimum latency by amortizing fixed per-inference overheads such as kernel startup and data movement.
+For completeness, we also measure the end-to-end latency (including AIE I/O) of the base kernel at a micro-batch setting (i.e., $B{=}8$) and $4\times4$ cascade configuration.
+Although single-sample execution ($B=1$) is also supported, $B=8$ already saturates the achievable minimum latency by amortizing fixed per-inference pipeline and I/O overheads.
 Table~\ref{tab:gemv-throughput} summarizes the results across different workloads and datatypes.